 I was dating a man two months ago that broke up with me because I just wasn’t spending enough time with him.
-After the first date he emailed me and told me he stayed awake all night thinking of me and he really thought I was the one.
+After the first date, he emailed me and told me he stayed awake all night thinking of me and he really thought I was the one.
 He gave me a dozen red roses on our next date, called me beautiful, sweetie, and baby.
-I told him he needed to slow down, asked him to stop calling me these names every second and kept thinking I just was not used to a nice guy.
+I told him he needed to slow down, asked him to stop calling me these names every second, and kept thinking I just was not used to a nice guy.

 My gut said something was not right, but I tried.
-He would text me 20 times a day during work, would fly home and have to come see me that night after a business trip, etc. He’s been everything I’ve wanted but just so quick that it felt fake.
+He would text me 20 times a day during work, would fly home and have to come to see me that night after a business trip, etc. He’s been everything I’ve wanted but just so quick that it felt fake.

 Now I sit here alone asking myself after 12 years of being divorced…why?
 Here was a man that showed he wanted me, and I pushed him away.
-I am 56 and feeling like it just is not ever going to happen for me.
-I have tried Match several times, been in a few long-term relationships, I have a good job, own my own home and I am alone.
+I am 56 and feel like it just is not ever going to happen for me.
+I have tried Match several times, been in a few long-term relationships, have a good job, own my own home and I am alone.

 Why did I push him away?
-He’s a nice guy, maybe I thought he was too good to be true?
+He’s a nice guy, maybe I thought he was too good to be true.
 I read your newsletter every week and I sit here feeling scared to get out there again…but scared to not try.”

 Thank you for your heartfelt question.
 Your fear of pushing someone away is more common than you think.
 There is so much pressure to find “The One” and when you’ve been single for a while it can feel like time is running out for you.

 Dating doesn’t have to be a scary situation in which every little mistake you make has the possibility of dooming your chances for love.
-By changing your mindset and taking a new approach to dating you can increase your chances of finding lasting love and have fun in the process!
+By changing your mindset and taking a new approach to dating you can increase your chances of finding lasting love and having fun in the process!